Half union: History

 In 1877, famed Chief Engraver of the Mint at the time, William Barber, designed the coin.
 William Barber also designed several other coins, such as the "Amazonian Quarter" pattern, the short-lived Twenty Cent Piece, and the Trade Dollar.
 The coin was designed to weigh roughly 2.5 ounces and be made of solid gold.
 Had it been made for circulation with the general public, the coin would have been the highest valued gold coin ever made at the time, with a face value of fifty dollars.

 As it is a pattern, it was never struck for circulation and all other known presentation versions were made of copper or sometimes various gilded metals.
 Only two examples were actually struck in gold, and today both reside in the Smithsonian.

 Commemorative coin

 In 1915, a gold commemorative coin was issued in $50 denomination, the Panama–Pacific half union.
 It was minted in round and octagonal varieties, the latter being the only United States coin issued to date that is not round.

-Cultural portrayals

-The 1959 film Rio Bravo includes several references to $50 gold pieces, even though none were ever issued for circulation.